settings icon

 Answer

 Even the most secure, devout believer can have occasions when he fears death.
 It is hard-wired into our systems to avoid death.
-And death was not an original part of God’s plan for His creation.
+Death was not an original part of God’s plan for His creation.
 We were made to be whole and holy, living in paradise in communion with Him.
 The introduction of death was a necessary response to the admittance of sin into the world.
-It is a grace that we die.
+In a sense, it is a grace that we die.
 If we didn’t, we would have to live in a sinful world for all eternity.

 Fear of the unknown